vueup/vue-quill/docs/content/guide/toolbar.md

 # Toolbar
-The Toolbar module allow users to easily format Quill’s contents.
-It can be configured with a [`toolbar prop`](../api/props.md).
+The toolbar module allow users to easily format Quill’s contents.
+It can be configured with a  [`toolbar` prop](../api/index.md#toolbar).

 There are 3 ways to configure toolbar: